Governor Signs Legislative Package Providing Fee Waivers

 Duplicate 02 license types are not eligible for a fee waiver.

-The waiver of license renewal fees applies to licensees that hold a specified license type that were active, between March 1, 2020, and December 31, 2020, inclusive.
+The waiver of license renewal fees applies to licensees that were impacted by the COVID-19 Pandemic and that hold a specified license types that were active, between March 1, 2020, and December 31, 2020, inclusive.
 For the purpose of determining eligibility for this waiver the term “active” means:

 - License privileges were exercised at any time during the specified period at the licensed premises.
 This does not include any license that was surrendered or that was indefinitely suspended for the entire period specified;

 - A catering permit that is issued in conjunction with a license that was itself “active” as defined above, even if the catering permit was not itself used at any time during the specified period; or

 - A seasonal license for which business operations were restricted due to health and safety orders in response to the COVID-19 pandemic barring the exercise of license privileges during the specified period.